11 Strategies You Are Using on Difficult People Without Even Knowing It

 What makes someone difficult to deal with?

 When someone is defensive, pessimistic, domineering, erratic, or reluctant to listen, they become difficult to deal with.
 Inadequate communication, stress, and insecurity are further factors.
-Knowing the underlying behaviours enables you to react more intelligently and keeps you from taking their acts personally or acting rashly.
+Knowing the underlying behaviors enables you to react more intelligently and keeps you from taking their acts personally or acting rashly.

 How do boundaries help when dealing with difficult people?

 Boundaries restrict someone’s access to your time, effort, and feelings.
 They shield you from recurring disputes and emotional strain.
-When dealing with challenging people, even modest boundaries—such as cutting conversations short or avoiding sensitive subjects—help create a sense of safety and harmony.
+When dealing with challenging people, even modest boundaries, such as cutting conversations short or avoiding sensitive subjects, help create a sense of safety and harmony.

 How can I communicate better when dealing with difficult people?

-Avoid using emotive language, speak clearly, and ask questions to minimise misunderstandings.
+Avoid using emotive language, speak clearly, and ask questions to minimize misunderstandings.
 Remain true to the facts rather than your opinions.
 Maintaining the conversation’s focus keeps disagreements from getting out of control and keeps both parties on course without causing needless stress.

 Can difficult people change if I use better strategies?

-When you respond in a more composed, coherent, and consistent manner, they might change their behaviour.
+When you respond in a more composed, coherent, and consistent manner, they might change their behavior.
 However, controlling your response is more important than trying to alter them.
 Even if the other person is still tricky, your better tactics lead to more positive interactions.

 Why do I feel drained after dealing with difficult people?